shavitush/bhoptimer/FEATURES.md

 #### shavit-stats
 The statistics plugin is a statistics frontend for the players.
-It displays rankings, maps done, maps left, server records, SteamID, country, map completion, last login date and more useful infromation!
+It displays rankings, maps done, maps left, server records, SteamID, country, map completion, last login date and more useful information!

 #### shavit-timelimit
 Sets a dynamic map time limit according to the average completion time of the map.